Code-Institute-Submissions/iKelvvv-MS4/README.md

 ![css_validation](documentation_assets/images/css_validation.png)

 ### JavaScript:
 I used [JS Hint](https://jshint.com/) to check for any errors within my JavaScript file.
+JS Hint showed warnings on line 1 which was missing a semicolon, however as this was for the script tag I have ignored it.
+This piece of JavaScript was along copied and pasted from an external source therefore, I have not made any changes to the code.

 I had no errors in my JavaScript files:
 ![javascript_validation](documentation_assets/images/javascript_validation.png)